CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 ## The end, finally...

-So that wraps up our tutorial (cum documentation) of CouchCart.<br/>
+So that wraps up our tutorial (cum documentation) of CouchCart.
 It's a lean, yet quite extensible, little shopping cart that should come in handy with a lot of sites with simpler ECommerce requirements.

 What CouchCart is NOT (at least not as yet) is: